fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2024-10-25】[steveseguin / vdo.ninja](https://github.com/steveseguin/vdo.ninja) - VDO.Ninja is a powerful tool that lets you bring remote video feeds into OBS or other studio software via WebRTC.
 * 【2024-10-24】[hugo-fixit / FixIt](https://github.com/hugo-fixit/FixIt) - 🔧 A clean, elegant but advanced blog theme for Hugo 一个简洁、优雅且高效的 Hugo 主题
 * 【2024-10-22】[vishanurag / Canvas\-Editor](https://github.com/vishanurag/Canvas-Editor) - This is a simple web project that is made with an aim to learn about canvas element of html  Now, this project is open to all of the amazing contributors
 * 【2024-10-22】[hugo\-fixit / FixIt](https://github.com/hugo-fixit/FixIt) - 🔧 A clean, elegant but advanced blog theme for Hugo 一个简洁、优雅且高效的 Hugo 主题